Yiling-J/cacheme/README.md

         storage = "my-redis"
         serializer = MsgPackSerializer()
 ```
 This simple example use a storage called "my-redis", which will be registered next step.
-Also we use `MsgPackSerializer` here to dump data into bytes and save to and load from redis.
+Also we use `MsgPackSerializer` here to dump and load data from redis.
 See [Cache Node] for more details.

-## Register storage
+## Register Storage

-Register a redis storage called "my-redis", which you can reference by name in node meta data.
+Register a redis storage called "my-redis", which you can use in node meta data.
 The `register_storage` is asynchronous and will try to establish connection to cache store.
 See [Cache Storage] for more details.

 ```python